Course Offering Formats

 The reading, writing or math level needed to enroll in the course.

-The recommend courses a student should take before enrolling in the course.
+The recommended courses a student should take before enrolling in the course.

-Offers further clarification on the course and/or CRN(s).
+Offers further clarification on the course and/or section(s).

 The course section information contains the following: